Day 358: Believe

-- Lastly, the Witch’s Chaos, which boosts your Strength and offers the Damage Control ability, but is punished with both low Defence for a Ring.
+- Lastly, the Witch’s Chaos, which boosts your Strength and offers the Damage Control ability, but is punished with low Defence for a Ring.
 It also has Elemental Curse, a punishment Ability that inflicts the player with status effects whenever they’re hit!

 There are a lot more Orichalcum Rings (fourteen in total!) but this is for good reason: there are thirteen Orichalcum Rings that exist purely to make you immune to one of the game’s thirteen elements, and I’m afraid they are all armed with the dark power of puns, from the Nothing to Fear, which makes you immune to Nil, to the Dying of the Light, which makes you… not… die of Light.
 The only other Orichalcum Ring is simply called “Extreme,” and besides the Orichalcum, it requires 8 Moonstones, 4 Luck Techs and twenty Dark Ingots!
 This powerful ring offers no boosts to your stats, not even the traditional Defence boost, and has the ability HP One, which does exactly what it says: it leaves you on 1 HP.
 Why use it?
 Well, at 1 HP, you have permanent access to Limit Breaks, plus the Ring also has the ability Hi-EXP Boost, which doubles your EXP returns.
 But can you stand the penalties?

 There are also two more characters you can unlock for Mission Mode at this stage, though not for free: you’ll have to buy some truly expensive Heart Point items to get them, and you’ll have to unlock those items before they even appear in the store.
 You can unlock the item Return of the King for beating every mission in the game, and after buying it you can play as King Mickey in Mission Mode.
-You unlock the item Soul of Sora by clearing all the game’s missions 100%, which allows you to play as the guy in the big shoes.
+You unlock the item Soul of Sora by clearing all the game’s mission bars 100%, which allows you to play as the guy in the big shoes.

 You’re basically familiar with how Mickey and Sora play after all these games , so I’m going to cut straight to their weapons.
-One of the key things to understand about both of these post-game characters is that their weapons’ stats are through the roof, even if you’re using an early-game Gear.
+One of the key things to understand about both of these two post-game characters is that their weapons’ stats are through the roof, even if you’re using an early-game Gear.

 Sora’s default weapon is the Kingdom Key, but with heavily upgraded stats in comparison to Roxas and Xion’s base weapon (although, Sora’s so-called Kingdom Key++ is weaker than Roxas and Xion’s Kingdom Key+, which is confusing until you remember that the Gears are different).
 Sora’s Kingdom Key shares the same abilities we just listed for Mickey and the Sea Salt trio’s Zero Gear weapons.
 Sora’s Pandora’s Gear weapon is the Bond of Flame of all things, presumably to highlight Roxas’ relationship to Axel.
 Curiously, Sora’s Zero Gear item isn’t the Kingdom Key, but the Dream Sword!